 "Institutions and principles of government utilizing the American experience at the national, state and local levels are examined.
 This course also includes a study of international organizations and global interrelationships." ~ SC4 Catalog

-For use in PS 101 classes.
-Copy available for in-library use only.
+For use in all PS 101 classes.
+Copy is available for in-library use only.

 Full-text database covers political topics with a worldwide focus, reflecting the globalization of contemporary political discourse.

 For a piece of legislation to become an official law in the United States, it must first undergo a long and complex process involving two branches of the government: the legislative and the executive. ""How a Law Is Passed"" puts students right where the law-making action is by tracking the progress of laws, from proposals in Congress, through debates in the House of Representatives and the Senate, to approval by the president.
 Readers will also be hooked by this book's lively full-color photographs, detailed narrative, informative sidebars, and concise glossary.

 This library research guide provides an introduction to resources related to Political Science 101 courses.